python-discord/bot/bot/resources/tags/generators.md

 ```
 However, there are two main issues with this approach:

-1. Initializing a list, appending to it and returning it is noisy boilerplate code.
+1. Initializing a list, appending to it, and returning it is noisy boilerplate code.

-2. You will have to compute the result (which might even be infinite) first, and this can take a lot of time and memory.
+2. You will have to compute the result (which might even be infinite) first.
+This can take a lot of time and memory.

 All of this can be solved with a _generator_:
 ```python